Please ensure Javascript is enabled for purposes of website accessibility

-The combustion of fossil fuels is the primary driver of climate change in South Africa.
+The Impact of Fossil Fuels on South Africa’s Climate, the combustion of fossil fuels is the primary driver of climate change in South Africa.
 The era of coal dominance has passed, and it is crucial to halt fossil fuel extraction and keep these resources in the ground.
 According to the Intergovernmental Panel on Climate Change (IPCC), emissions from fossil fuels are the leading cause of global warming.

 Effects on Water, Land, and Communities